Aditya818944/webcore/README.md

  *  STEP 2 : Download 'webcore-framework.jar'  and 'gson-2.11.0.jar' file and copy it in WEB-INF/lib/
  *  STEP 3 : Download 'web.xml' file and configure it as guided in documentation
  *  STEP 4 : Now start writing code in 'WEB-INF/classes' folder
- *  STEP 5 : For compiling code  use command javac -cp "path to webcore-framework.jar and gson-2.11.0.jar"                file_name.java
+ *  STEP 5 : For compiling code  use below command
- *
+      *  javac -cp "path to webcore-framework.jar and gson-2.11.0.jar"  file_name.java